dlaivison/projects/README.md

         Total predictions: 12000        True positives:  839    False positives: 1051   False negatives: 1161   True negatives: 8949
 ```

 According to the results my accuracy , considered the samples provided was about 81.97%  and the precision 40.32%.
 So the algorithm could predict the number of cases with a good accuracy, although the precision was medium.
-The fact of precision indicates almost 50% means that there were some cases of false positives values.
+The fact of precision indicates about 50% means that there were some cases of false positives values.
+A similar value has been found for the recall 41.95% and indicates also cases of false negatives.